-- 4.1 Within the Council's Annual Governance Statement (2022/23) a commitment was made to reviewing the Councils Counter Fraud arrangements. - 4.2 This policy statement embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such action occurs. - 4.3 It incorporates The Fraud Act 2006 which defines fraud through three key offences, provides a definition of corruption and takes account of The Bribery Act 2010 where there are four key offences. - 4.4 The maximum sentence is 10 years imprisonment when found guilty of Fraud and/or Bribery, with the potential of an unlimited fine when found guilty of Bribery. - 4.5 In July 2020 The Auditor General for Wales released a report 'Raising Our Game' Tackling Fraud in Wales which stated that the sums lost annually in Wales to fraud are substantial.
-Figures could be anywhere between £100 million and £1 billion. - 4.6 It was said that Public sector bodies can mitigate these risks by having the right organisational culture supported by strong counter-fraud arrangements. - 4.7 In relation to Policies and Training the following recommendations were made; - R5 All public bodies need to have a comprehensive and up-to-date set of policies and procedures which together represent a cohesive strategy for identifying, managing and responding to fraud risks. - R6 Staff working across the Welsh public sector should receive fraud-awareness training as appropriate to their role in order to increase organisational effectiveness in preventing, detecting and responding to fraud. - R7 Cases where fraud is identified and successfully addressed should be publicised to re-enforce a robust message from the top that fraud will not be tolerated. - 4.8 The updating and publicising of the revised Counter Fraud, Corruption and Bribery Policy this will help Monmouthshire County Council to have the right organisational culture with regards to counter-fraud arrangements. - 4.9 Following approval of this revised policy by Cabinet, a mandatory training package will be developed which will need to be attended / completed by ALL officers of the Council. - 4.10 A commitment has been made previously to the Governance & Audit Committee that an annual risk assessment will be presented for consideration in relation to Fraud, Bribery and Corruption.
-The aim of this will be to focus on the fraud culture of the organisation and to provide assurance that the Council is able to demonstrate that practice follows the procedures in place.
-Following the implementation of this revised policy, we will look to bring to the Committee a future report reviewing the current position of the Council in relation to compliance with the revised policy, outlining the targeted program of work that we will be looking to implement.
+- 4.1 Within the Council's Annual Governance Statement (2022/23) a commitment was made to review the Councils Counter Fraud arrangements. - 4.2 This policy statement embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such action occurs. - 4.3 It incorporates The Fraud Act 2006 which defines fraud through three key offences, provides a definition of corruption and takes account of The Bribery Act 2010 where there are four key offences. - 4.4 The maximum sentence is 10 years imprisonment when found guilty of Fraud and/or Bribery, with the potential of an unlimited fine when found guilty of Bribery. - 4.5 In July 2020 the Auditor General for Wales released a report 'Raising Our Game' Tackling Fraud in Wales which stated that the sums lost annually in Wales to fraud are substantial.
+Figures could be anywhere between £100 million and £1 billion. - 4.6 It was said that public sector bodies can mitigate these risks by having the right organisational culture supported by strong counter-fraud arrangements. - 4.7 In relation to Policies and Training the following recommendations were made; - R5 All public bodies need to have a comprehensive and up-to-date set of policies and procedures which together represent a cohesive strategy for identifying, managing and responding to fraud risks. - R6 Staff working across the Welsh public sector should receive fraud-awareness training as appropriate to their role in order to increase organisational effectiveness in preventing, detecting and responding to fraud. - R7 Cases where fraud is identified and successfully addressed should be publicised to re-enforce a robust message from the top that fraud will not be tolerated. - 4.8 The updating and publicising of the revised Counter Fraud, Corruption and Bribery Policy this will help Monmouthshire County Council to have the right organisational culture with regards to counter-fraud arrangements.

+- 4.9 Following approval of this revised policy by Cabinet, a training package will be developed which will need to be attended / completed by members and officers of the Council as appropriate to their role in order to increase organisational effectiveness in preventing, detecting and responding to fraud. - 4.10 A commitment has been made to the Governance & Audit Committee that an annual risk assessment will be presented for consideration in relation to Fraud, Bribery and Corruption.
+The aim of this will be to focus on the fraud culture of the organisation and to provide assurance that the Council is able to demonstrate that practice follows the procedures in place. - 4.11 Following the implementation of this revised policy, the Governance & Audit Committee have requested that periodic update reports are added to the Forward Work Programme reviewing the position of the Council in relation to compliance with the revised policy, outlining a targeted program of work that will be implemented.